-Helping Executives Make Better People Decisions Since 1980-

 Manager And Executive Coaching

 Executive coaching is a personal and professional development process for your managers.
 Through a one-on-one relationship with the executive coach, it helps an executive or manager develop his or her skills.
 Executives often ask for coaching to help develop high-potential managers and to help a newly-hired manager or executive to make a successful transition into the company.
-Coaching can also be used for managers who have some performance problems that need attention.
+Coaching can also be used when some performance problems have been seen that need attention.
 Coaching provides an opportunity for a manager to look at behavioral issues and attitudes that are important to his/her performance and career in an objective and professional way.
 Dr. Lakin brings his background in clinical and organizational psychology to help facilitate this process.

 WHAT IS EXECUTIVE COACHING?

 Executive coaching is an ongoing relationship between a manager or executive and the coach.
 It involves a commitment that can run as long as a year with frequent one-on-one coaching meetings, assessment, feedback from others, and focused performance counseling and monitoring.
 The "coach" often acts as messenger, teacher, facilitator, priest, and sometimes, provocateur to create change.
+It is an active process of listening and working together in a focused manner.
 Coaching provides an opportunity for a manager to explore in an objective and professional way those issues, attitudes, and behaviors that are important to his/her performance and career.